lavague-ai/LaVague/docs/docs/learn/local-log.md

 df_logs = agent.logger.return_pandas()
 ```

-Now, let's look at the code for the last step ran from within our log DatFrame:
+Now, let's look at the code for the last step ran from within our log DataFrame:
 ```python
 # Pandas option to ensure we show all text in column
 import pandas as pd